Miocio-nora/Decay_Pruning_Method/README.md

   * ***Smooth Pruning (SP):*** *SP* is a multi-step pruning process that gradually decays the weights of redundant structures to zero over N steps while maintaining continuous optimization.
 This approach minimizes drastic network changes and enhances information retention during pruning.
-  * ***Self-Rectifying (SR):*** *SR* employs a gradient-driven approach to assess the resistance of decaying structures, effectively correcting sub-optimal pruning decisions and enabling more adaptive and optimal pruning decisions.
+  * ***Self-Rectifying (SR):*** *SR* employs a gradient-driven approach to assess the resistance of decaying structures, effectively correcting sub-optimal pruning decisions and enabling more adaptive and optimal pruning decisions.z

-More details of our work are available at our preprint paper: [**Decay Pruning Method: Smooth Pruning With a Self-Rectifying Procedure**](https://arxiv.org/abs/2406.03879)
+More technical details of DPM are available at our preprint paper: [**Decay Pruning Method: Smooth Pruning With a Self-Rectifying Procedure**](https://arxiv.org/abs/2406.03879)

 ## TODO List.
 - [ ] Add integration examples and tutorials for [Depgraph](https://github.com/VainF/Torch-Pruning) and [gate-decorator](https://github.com/youzhonghui/gate-decorator-pruning).